caina/jokenpo/README.md

 # Joken PO!

-It's a simple rock, paper scissor game you can simply run `./setup.sh` to install all dependencies and run all tests available
+It's a simple rock, paper scissor game you can simply run `./setup.sh` to install all dependencies and run all tests available, the setup is going to install all dependencies and run all tests.

+The bundle is available on the `/bundle` folder, although you would need a static file server for the front-end and a node server for the backend to run it.

 > To run frontend tests